-Message Warning Light Priority Indicator Meaning STABILITY CONTROL FAULT Stability Control Amber Displayed when a fault occurs in the stability control system.
+Message Warning Priority Meaning OTABILITY Light Indicator 5 STABILITY Stability Amber Displayed when a fault occurs in CONTROL FAULT Control the stability control system.
 STABILITY CONTROL ON or OFF Stability Control Amber Displayed when the stability control system is switched ON or OFF.
 The warning light will FLASH when the stability control system is switched ON and operating.
 When the system is switched OFF, the warning light in the instrument cluster will be illuminated until the system is switched back ON.
-DRIVER'S OR PASSENGER'S FRONT OR REAR DOOR OPEN Door Ajar Warning Red Check that all doors are closed before driving.
-BOOT OPEN Door Ajar Warning Red Check that the luggage compartment lid is closed before driving.
+DRIVER'S or PASSENGER'S FRONT OR REAR DOOR OPEN Door Ajar Warning Red Check that all doors are closed before driving.
+BOOT OPEN Door Ajar Warning Red Check that the luggage compartment lid (or Estate tailgate and tailgate glass) is closed before driving.
 LOW WASHER FLUID LEVEL Low washer fluid level Amber Replenish the washer fluid at the earliest opportunity.
 CRUISE NOT AVAILABLE None Amber Displayed when a fault has occurred in the cruise control system.
+CRUISE ENGAGED or CRUISE CANCELLED None None Displayed when cruise control is ENGAGED or CANCELLED.
+SECURITY FAILED None Red Displayed when a fault is detected in the security immobiliser system.
+The alarm security light in the centre console will flash.
+It is possible that the engine will not start.
+Report the fault to the nearest Jaguar Dealer.